DragnaCarta/Curse-of-Strahd-Reloaded/Introduction/Using This Guide.md

 # Official Material
-Consider *Curse of Strahd: Reloaded* your all-in-one grimoire for running this campaign.
+Consider *Curse of Strahd: Reloaded* your all-in-one guide to running this campaign.
 You'll only need to reference the original *Curse of Strahd* module when this guide tells you to do so, though you should feel free to read the original module to familiarize yourself with the bones of the campaign first.

 > [!warning] **A Brand-New Barovia**
 > *Curse of Strahd: Reloaded* is meant to be a complete substitute to the original *Curse of Strahd*, incorporating the original material only by reference.